Annual membership is voluntary.

 We receive a monthly fee from Product Care for collecting paint and a small fee per container for those reused on-island.

-Mixed paper and newsprint are loaded onto our truck and transported to Green by Nature in Victoria.
+Mixed paper and newsprint are loaded onto our truck and transported to Green For Life in Victoria.

 The mixed paper and newsprint is de-inked and returned to a pulp form, ultimately to be remade into recycled newsprint and other paper products.

-Cardboard is baled in our depot cardboard baler and also delivered to Green by Nature in Victoria.
+Cardboard is baled on site and delivered to Green For Life in Victoria.
 It is remade into cardboard and boxboard.

-Funding for the collection of paper products on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of paper products comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Soft plastic packaging or film is baled in our soft plastic baler.
-Bales are transported to Green by Nature in Victoria.
+Soft plastic packaging or film is baled on site and transported to Green For Life in Victoria.

-Funding for the collection of plastic bags on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of plastic bags comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Funding for the collection of plastic packaging on Pender comes from Recycle BC by way of the CRD; transportation costs are paid for by Green by Nature.
+Funding for the collection of plastic packaging comes from Recycle BC by way of the CRD; transportation costs are paid for by Green For Life.

-Plastics that are not packaging (such as plastic lawn chairs and household items) are taken to Merlin Plastic in Delta, BC.
+Recycling of plastic that is not packaging (such as plastic lawn chairs and household items) is funded entirely by donations from the public to the depot.
+It is taken to Merlin Plastic in Delta, BC.

 Plastic are power-washed then shredded and power-washed again.
 From there, the shredded material is sold to companies who pull, stretch and meld the shreds into fibre for new bottles and buckets.
 Recycling plastics uses about 1/3 less energy than manufacturing new plastic.

-All refundable drink containers, such as glass beer and wine bottles, aluminum beer cans, wine boxes, and plastic liquor bottles and are bagged and picked up by a Bottle Depot in Langford.
-Our refundable beverage containers are picked up every 8-12 weeks.
+All refundable drink containers, such as glass beer and wine bottles, aluminum beer cans, wine boxes, and plastic liquor bottles are bagged and picked up by the Bottle Depot.
+Our refundable beverage containers are picked up every 8 weeks.

 We receive the full recycling fee for all of these products.